Textile and Quilt Art Forum

 Master Quilt and Textile Artist

 The multi-talented Sylvia Hernandez was born on the Lower East Side and raised in Williamsburg, Brooklyn, where she currently resides.
 She attended the High School of Art and Design in NYC.
 Today, she is a celebrated and self-taught master quilter.
 Sylvia creates timeless, handcrafted works that address community concerns.
 She has exhibited her works both nationally and internationally.
-This amazing textile artist's work has appeared at the Clinton Presidential Center, the Smithsonian American Art Museum, the James Museum of Western Wildlife, Florida and in the private collection of Spike Lee.
+This amazing textile artist's work has appeared at the Clinton Presidential Center, the Smithsonian American Art Museum, the James Museum of Western Wildlife, Florida, and in the private collection of Spike Lee.
 Her work has also appeared in major publications, including the New York Times.
+Register for this workshop by contacting Sylvia at: sylvia @brooklynquiltgirl.com.

 ––––––––––––––––––––––––––––––